Table of Contents

 If you’re not up to the task of tracking down the copyright owner of the musical work(s), you can purchase a royalty-free license.
 Note that royalty-free doesn’t necessarily mean the license itself is free, just that you won’t pay royalties for using it.
 There are free royalty-free options, however.
 YouTube’s own Audio Library is a good place to start.
 You can also search for pieces that are in the public domain and therefore free to use.
 We’ve also written a comprehensive guide to finding royalty-free music to use in your videos.

 Biteable makes it simple to add music to your videos without needing to track down a copyright holder.
-You can easily add a variety of audio tracks and stock music to your video from our free audio library, or upload a track of your own.
-Get started here!
+You can easily add a variety of audio tracks and stock music to your video from our audio library or upload a track of your own.
+Start your free trial today!